The Shoulder – Anatomy, How It Works, Why It Hurts!

 They are the linchpin of many movement functions and control, that once pain sets in, it can make day-to-day activities extremely painful and difficult to do.

 Simple tasks such as driving your car, working on the computer or washing your hair all become a challenge.

 There are many possible bones, ligaments, and nerves in that little shoulder capsule that can get damaged, however, this doesn’t necessarily mean that any of them are the cause of your symptoms.

 The most common causes of shoulder injuries are:

-- Rotator cuff – e.g. tear, tendonitis, swimmer’s shoulder
+- Impingement of the rotator cuff – e.g. tear, tendonitis, swimmer’s shoulder

 - Frozen shoulder